Sharykhin/customer-balance/readme.md

 API:
 ----
 All the responses are returned as JSON.
-Only application/json header is appropriate
+Only application/json Accept header is appropriate

 **Example:**